ZacharyZhangYue/FTE-Cplusplus/README.md

-# Project Title

-Simple overview of use/purpose.
+# Simple Automatic Differentiation

 ## Description

-An in-depth paragraph about your project and overview of use.
+The project contains an implementation of Automatic Differentiation for univariate function.

 ## Getting Started